kinngh/shopify-nextjs-prisma-app/TO-DO.md

 - [ ] TypeScript version.
 - [ ] Pure Next.js version.
   - A version exists from Thomas Kelly, available [here](https://github.com/t-kelly/nextjs-shopify-app).
-- [ ] A variant that uses GraphQL server instead of Koa.
-  - Reminder: Check if it's actually possible, because it looks like it can be.
-- [ ] Extensions.
-- [ ] Emotional Stability.